SC denies nod to Amazon to file written note in case filed by Future Retail | Law-Order

 - India

-The Supreme Court Tuesday did not allow Amazon to file written submission in a case related to Future Retail’s plea for nod to proceed with the National Company Law Tribunal (NCLT) permission of going ahead with Rs 24,731 crore merger deal with Reliance Retail.
+The Supreme Court Tuesday did not allow Amazon to file written submission in a case related to Future Retail’s plea for a nod to proceed with the National Company Law Tribunal (NCLT) permission of going ahead with Rs 24,731 crore merger deal with Reliance Retail, saying it appeared to be a “luxurious litigation''.

-A bench headed by Chief Justice N V Ramana, which had reserved its order on February 3, was irked over the alleged delayed request of the US-based e-commerce major to file the written note in the case and said that it appeared to be a ''luxurious litigation''.
+A bench headed by Chief Justice N V Ramana, which had reserved its order on February 3, was irked over the alleged delayed request of the US-based e-commerce major to file the written note in the case.

 “You want to complicate the matters.
 It is fine.
 You want to drag on, continue these hearings...
 If I allow you, then I will have to allow them (FRL) also.
 I do not understand what this practice is.
 If that day (February 3) you would have asked then it would have been a different story,” said the CJI.